vigneshworkspace/ibm-cloud-agentic-ai-project/README.md

-# Travel Planner AI Agent — IBM Capstone Project README
+# Travel Planner AI Agent — IBM Capstone Project

 Welcome to the repository for **Travel Planner AI Agent**, an IBM watsonx–hosted conversational agent that turns complex trip planning into a seamless, personalized experience.